SahilKaturde/Angulimala-AI-moderator-/README.md

 Victims and bystanders often face **depression, anxiety, social fear, and polarization**.
 Inspired by the Buddhist tale of **Angulimala’s transformation**, this project aims to **reduce negativity online and help users rethink toxic behavior**.

+🪷 The Story Behind Angulimala

+In ancient India, Angulimala was feared as a ruthless bandit who wore a necklace of fingers taken from his victims.
+One day, as he pursued his next target, he encountered the Buddha.
+Despite Angulimala’s threats, the Buddha remained calm and compassionate.

+Through their conversation, Angulimala realized the futility of hatred and violence.
+He renounced his past, transformed his life, and became a devoted monk who spread peace and kindness instead of fear.
 ---

 ## ✨ Features